quintel/documentation/docs/main/dynamic-demand-curve.md

 title: Dynamic electricity demand curve
 ---

 The behaviour of heat pumps and electric vehicles is modelled explicitly and on an hourly scale.
 This can be viewed in the "dynamic demand curve" chart.
-This document explains which profiles were used to model the behaviour of these technologies.
+This page explains which profiles were used to model the behaviour of these technologies.

 ![](/img/docs/20170921_dynamic_demand_curve.png)